 It’s snowing (again) and Bee and I are sick with some awful respiratory thing (again).
 Last night, while I was trailing around Wal-Mart getting groceries, I kept feeling progressively sicker.
-By the time I got home, I was so achy and weak that I had to call DH to help me bring the groceries in.
+By the time I got home, I was so achy and weak that I had to call my husband to help me bring the groceries in.
 To make matters worse, I somehow chipped my bottom tooth a couple of days ago (I was eating an egg salad sandwich–I mean, does it get much softer than that?
 It’s not like it was a jawbreaker!)
 I have to go to the dentist this morning because it’s driving me nuts!
 It’s just a tiny chip, but, well… I’m very aware of it.

 Anyway, last night while I was shopping, I was thinking about all of the little things I do to save money.
 Many people have the attitude that little things don’t make a significant impact on your overall financial picture, and therefore aren’t worth doing.
 I say they’re wrong.